How we work

 a first call.

-style), and scaffolding or migration code where the patterns
+common bug patterns, style), and scaffolding or migration code

 Teams usually call us in here for one of two reasons.
 Either a